mxdjo/hello-friend-ng/README.md

 1. Generate a new hugo site and put the folder custom-hello-friend-ng in the "themes" folder of hugo site.

-2. Update config.tom of the new site with config.toml
+2. Update config.toml of the new site with config.toml

+Note: Don't install hugo via ubuntu packages.It is broken.
+Better install it with brew ( according to official documentation)